shayzimm/T3A2-A-Full-Stack-Project-Part-A-/project_management/client_feedback.md

 **Key Elements:**

 - User Dashboard: Access to a user dashboard where they can view upcoming and past bookings, edit their profile, and manage their preferences.
-- Promotional Offers: Display of personalized offers or recommendations for future stays.
+- Promotional Offers: Display of personalised offers or recommendations for future stays.
 - Social Sharing: Options to share their booking or experience on social media.

 #### Key Considerations for the Ideal User Journey:

 - Seamless Navigation: Ensure that each step is easy to follow, with clear navigation and prompts guiding the user forward.
 - Responsiveness: The site should be fully responsive, providing a consistent experience across devices (desktop, tablet, mobile).
 - Minimal Friction: Reduce the number of steps or clicks required to complete the booking.
-Ensure forms are simple, and data entry is minimized.
+Ensure forms are simple, and data entry is minimised.
 - Trust Building: Incorporate elements that build trust, such as user reviews, secure payment badges, and transparent pricing.
 - Feedback and Confirmation: Provide immediate feedback at each stage, especially during availability checks and after payment, to reassure the user that their actions are successful.